 A word of caution is in order when it comes to using manipulatives.
 It is important to recognize that the materials represent a mathematical concept, but are not the concept itself; for example, the flat is not a hundred, but it represents a hundred small cubes.

-The danger is that students will use the material mechanically without making a connection to the underlying mathematical concepts.
-For this reason, it is essential to ensure that there is real learning and not just blind use of the model.
+The danger is that students may use the material mechanically without making a connection to the underlying mathematical concepts.
+For this reason, it is essential to ensure that there is real learning about and not just blind use of the model.
 It is easy for students, for example, to fill in the blanks in the sentence below by looking at the place value mat.

 The representation is ____ hundred(s), ____ten(s) and ____ one(s).